 Students aged 17 or younger are not permitted to book a course without accommodation or to stay in their own accommodation, unless they are staying with their parents or legal guardian, and this has been arranged in advance with the appropriate documents signed.
-We reserve the right to inspect any accommodation which is not provided by English Path to ensure its suitable for young students or vulnerable adults.
+We reserve the right to inspect any accommodation which is not provided by English Path to ensure its suitable for young students or adults at risk of harm.
 Students aged 16 & 17 on an adult course must book half board homestay accommodation, and students on Young Learner Programme have mandatory full board accommodation options.